BitBagCommerce/SyliusCmsPlugin/doc/installation.md

 ## Installation

+1. *We work on stable, supported and up-to-date versions of packages.
+We recommend you to do the same.*

 ```bash
 $ composer require bitbag/cms-plugin
 ```

-Add plugin dependencies to your `config/bundles.php` file:
+2. Add plugin dependencies to your `config/bundles.php` file:

 ```php
 return [
     ...